oleksii-openproject/openproject/docs/release-notes/15-1-0/README.md

 ### Redesign of the Relations tab in work packages

-The Relations tab in work packages has been completely redesigned, including a **new dropdown menu that allows you to directly choose the type of relation**, e.g. if the related work packages is a successor and necessarily needs to start after the selected one finishes.
+The Relations tab in work packages has been completely redesigned using Primer design system, including a **new dropdown menu that allows you to directly choose the type of relation**, e.g. if the related work packages is a successor and necessarily needs to start after the selected one finishes.
 Additionally, you can now add a description to add further information about the relation.
 Please note that the description will be desplayed on both work packages, below the related other work package.

 > [!NOTE]
 > Important information: With this redesign, **you will no longer be able to create new work packages directly on the Relations tab**.
 Please tell us if you were using this feature a lot.
 If it will be missed by many users, we will find a way to bring it back.